Uzbekistan: Official and widely spoken languages

 Embracing Linguistic Diversity and Minority Languages

 The linguistic landscape here is a vibrant tapestry of traditions and dialects.
 Beyond the dominant tongue, a variety of Turkic languages and regional dialects enrich the cultural fabric.
-These minority tongues are not just tools for communication but also markers of identity and heritage7.
+These minority tongues are not just tools for communication but also markers of identity and heritage.

 turkic language diversity